https://medicine.ouhsc.edu/prospective-students Parent Page: Prospective Students id: 34389 Active Page: Admissionsid:34747

 A vibrant medical school is essential for Oklahoma’s continued development and success in medical education, biomedical research and healthcare.
 At the OU College of Medicine, we are dedicated to leading and advancing the frontiers in each of these areas.

-Each year, approximately 2,200 individuals apply to OU College of Medicine, and we now select approximately 600 applicants for interviews.
-For the class of 2028, we proudly welcomed 188 students from a wide range of ages and backgrounds.
+Each year, approximately 2,600 individuals apply to OU College of Medicine, and we select over 600 applicants for interviews.
+For the class of 2029, we proudly welcomed 202 students from a wide range of ages and backgrounds.
 The college serves to be a place of belonging and emotional growth for all students, faculty, staff, alumni, and patients.
 Each member of our campus communities is responsible for creating a culture that welcomes all, celebrates experiences, and ensures voices are valued.

 Our students receive an education deeply rooted in the triad of academic medicine: education, research, and patient care.
 Graduates of the OU College of Medicine are well-prepared to make meaningful impacts in people’s lives, combining skill with compassion.